 The methods of converting data into information can vary depending on the unique business needs.
-However, observing the below mentioned best practices for data conversion is a good idea to ensure the success of data conversion projects:
+However, observing the below mentioned best practices is a good idea to ensure the success of data conversion projects:

 Nearly every process begins with collecting and preparing data acquired from the data source(s).
 For example, to analyze a company’s financials, you’ll need to access the CRM database, product database, and ERP system among others.
 Once you gather information from the required sources, the next step is to profile it to check the data quality.

 Data profiling gives a broad overview of the data sets, such as the fields, data type, duplicate count, warning count, error count, and the range of values in each field.
 This simplifies data for the user and determines the amount of work they’ll have to put in to make it analysis-ready.

 Equipped with insights from data profiling, the next step is to correct and remove the inconsistencies in the records.
 It also includes identifying data transformations that can make your data functional.
 For instance, if the date fields in the source system are in DD/MM/YYYY format and the required target format is MM/DD/YYYY, the data will have to be transformed to match the destination format.